-Ovarian hyperstimulation syndrome (OHSS) in women with PCOS due to in vitro fertilization (IVF)/intracytoplasmic sperm injection (ICSI), prevention (alternative agent) (off-label use): Immediate release: Oral: Dosage range studied in trials: 1 to 2.55 g daily in 2 to 3 divided doses (Doldi 2006; Palomba 2011; Palomba 2013; Tang 2006; Tso 2014).
+Ovarian hyperstimulation syndrome (OHSS) in women with PCOS undergoing in vitro fertilization (IVF)/intracytoplasmic sperm injection (ICSI), prevention (alternative agent) (off-label use): Immediate release: Oral: Dosage range studied in trials: 1 to 2.55 g daily in 2 to 3 divided doses (Doldi 2006; Palomba 2011; Palomba 2013; Tang 2006; Tso 2014).
 Note: In most trials, metformin was used as a pretreatment and coadministered with gonadotropins; one trial coadministered metformin with gonadotropins only.
 Metformin was given until oocyte retrieval, hCG administration, or embryo transfer in most trials; in some trials, it was given until pregnancy test or 12 weeks' gestation (Palomba 2013).

 Metformin conversion recommendations:

-Conversion from immediate-release to extended-release tablets: Patients receiving metformin immediate release may be switched to metformin extended release once daily at the same total daily dose, up to 2 g once daily (Glucophage XR, Glumetza) or 2.5 g once daily (Fortamet).
+Conversion from IR to ER dosage forms: Patients receiving metformin immediate-release may be switched to metformin extended-release once daily at the same total daily dose, up to 2 g once daily.
 However, in patients who are doing well with immediate-release metformin, some experts recommend they continue using it, as there is little additional benefit documented with ER tablets (Wexler 2019).

 Refer to adult dosing.
 The initial and maintenance dosing should be conservative, due to the potential for decreased renal function (monitor).